JiriTrecak/Laurine/README.md

 **Methods**

-If your localization string contains characters to be replaced in runtime, it is generated as method instead.
-Laurine detects its data type and generates proper method header from that definition.
+If your localization string has runtime format specifiers, it is generated as a method instead.
+Laurine detects the format specifiers and generates a proper method header from that definition.
 There is no limit to how many of them you have.

-Following:
+For example:

 ```swift
 "PROFILE_INFO" = "I am %@, I am %d years old and %.2fm in height!"